neurodata/about/research.md

 1. consistent - the estimates from the pipelines converge to the true unknown values,
 2. stable -  minor perturbations to the data only induce minor changes to the estimands, and
 3. robust - large outliers only have minor impact on the estimands.
+4. model-based but data-driven - incorporates biophysical knowledge (e.g., as priors or constraints) but does not limit performance to rigid biophysical assumptions about the data generative process, rather, allows the inferences to be flexible with respect to the domain knowledge.

 We also endeavor to make our pipelines have the following kinds of computational properties:

 4. expedient - requires less time to run than to collect the data
 5. parallelized - given more computational resources, will run faster
 6. portable - can run on multiple different computers, operating systems, etc.